-- Australia is likely to experience further waves of COVID-19 and the emergence of new variants. - It is important to maintain COVID-safe behaviours that help protect you and those around you from COVID-19. - The Department of Health and Aged Care has produced a short video highlighting the role all Australians can play in keeping themselves and other people at greater risk safe from COVID-19. - Vaccination protects individuals, family members, and people in the community at greater risk from severe complications of COVID-19.
+- Australia is likely to experience further waves of COVID-19 and the emergence of new variants. - It is important to maintain COVID-safe behaviours that help protect you and those around you from COVID-19. - Vaccination protects people from severe complications of COVID-19.